You already save everything. The problem is finding it again.

 “Since I already just message myself things I want to save, this app is a huge step up.
 The organization and search tools make it a lot easier to navigate all saved messages.”

-Send it any way it comes
+Send it

 Search "that pasta recipe from Instagram" and it comes up, even though you never typed a word of it.

-Star important notes to keep them close.
+Or do none of that and just search later.
 See how people use Luckynote as a personal inbox.

 Second brain